hillaryAHR/LIB-201/narrative.md

 -->

 ### Check-in
-Create a markdown file (save it as .md) in your text editor that uses elements above.
-LIB 201 students click here to submit the 2<a href="https://muw.instructure.com/courses/17249/quizzes/68282">.Narrative check-in</a>, and HO 303 students will <a href="https://muw.instructure.com/courses/16930/quizzes/68284">click here</a>.
+Create a markdown file (save it as .md) in your text editor that uses elements above for the <a href="https://muw.instructure.com/courses/19030/quizzes/75441">2.Narrative check-in</a>.

 # 3. Creating a narrative project